secretuniversity/secret-blueprint/README.md

 It consists of a frontend (Vue + Vite + Typescript) and a secret contract (Rust + Secret CosmWasm), based on the [secret counter template](https://github.com/secretuniversity/secret-template-cw1), that you will use to create your own _Secret Box_ for other developers!

 If you're comfortable with basic UI/UX design, we encourage you to create that as part of  your _Secret Box_ implementation.
 You can also request assitance from the Secret Unversity team to help design your DApp frontend.

-This _Secret Blueprint Box_ comes with a very basic design and we encourage you, if you're comfortable with UI/UX design, to create and implement that as part of your _Secret Box_.
-And feel free to swap out the frontend stack for something you prefer (e.g. React, Svelte).
+This _Secret Blueprint Box_ comes with a very basic design.
+Also, feel free to swap out the frontend stack for something you prefer (e.g. React, Svelte).

 The guide is displayed as part of the frontend, with the tutorial steps in the left column, the _Secret Box DApp_ to the right and the tutorial content below that.
 You'll be modifying this guide markdown so that it follows the content specific to your box.
 Your box's frontend code will primarily go [here](`/app/src/components/SecretBox.vue`).